 (i) Location Information.
 We may collect and store information about your location to provide you with educational experiences or email updates that are tailored for your region.
 The location information we have access to may include (a) your zip or postal code, if you provide one to us; and (b) the approximate geographic region your computer or mobile device is located in, as determined from your IP address.
 You may be able to change the settings on your computer or mobile device to prevent it from providing us with such IP information.
 We do not collect from you your street name and the name of your city/town; however, we may obtain your address from a 3rd party vendor in order to send marketing communications.
 We also have access to your school or classroom location if you (as a Teacher) provide it to us.

 (ii) Push Notifications and SMS.
 Additionally, if you downloaded the App on your mobile device to access the Services, as part of your use of the Services we may ask if you would like to receive push notifications, which may include alerts and notifications, badges, banners, and sounds on your mobile device.
 You may choose to stop receiving push notifications at any time by changing the settings on your mobile device.
-We may also ask if you would like to receive SMS text messages.
+If you provide us with your mobile phone number, we may send you SMS text messages about your account, and we may also ask if you would like to receive SMS text messages.
 Please note that your carrier may charge you for the text messages you receive.
 To permanently stop receiving SMS text messages from us (if you are located in the U.S. or Canada) text STOP, CANCEL, or UNSUBSCRIBE in reply to any SMS text message sent by us.

 4. How We Use Information

 We will never monetize the PI of any User of the Services by providing it to a third party in exchange for money, except as described in this policy in the context of a sale of the Company.